 Limited company contractors are responsible for arranging their own insurances.

-What types of insurance are available to contractors?
+What types of IT contractor insurance are available?

 - Public Liability – in case a member of the public is injured, or property is damaged as a result of the actions of your company (or its employees).
 For example, if you damage computer equipment at your client’s site, any claims would be covered. £5m cover is typically provided by insurers.